typst/typst/tests/layouts/styles.typ

 using the standard library functions `bold` and `italic`!

 [italic]
-Styles can also be changed through [bold] context modification.
+Styles can also be changed through context modification.
 This works basically in the same way as the built-in syntax.
 _

-This is not italic anymore, but still bold.
+This is not italic anymore. 😀
-[bold]

-This is completely reset. 😀

 [box][
     [italic]